jamesblau/TerminallyHexed/README.md

 Terminally Hexed is in pre-alpha and is not currently recommended for use in a production environment, although the mechanics of the final game are mostly set in stone.

+Due to frequent changes, the gameplay animation above is not usually up-to-date.

 See [notes/TODO](notes/TODO) for a partial list of planned features and fixes.

 ### Install and Run